 Comprehensiveness

 Comprehensiveness involves covering a topic completely or broadly (Merriam-Webster2009e).
 Information flow comprehensiveness covers the overall completeness of the information or data required in order to arrive at meaningful decisions based on the information or data.
-The following possible measurable questions were identified:
+The following possible measurable questions were identified:• Does the information or data produced cover all required aspects or variables?

 • Do reports or information cover all requirements at all organisational levels?